-The role is now a variable assigned to a given port.
+The port role is now a variable assigned to a given port.
 The root port and designated port roles remain, while the blocking port role is split into the backup and alternate port roles.
-The Spanning Tree Algorithm (STA) determines the role of a port based on Bridge Protocol Data Units (BPDUs).
-In order to simplify matters, the thing to remember about a BPDU is there is always a method to compare any two of them and decide whether one is more useful than the other.
+The Spanning Tree Algorithm (STA) determines the role of a port, based on Bridge Protocol Data Units (BPDUs).
+In order to simplify matters, the thing to remember about a BPDU is there is always a method to compare any two of them and decide if one is more useful than the other.
 This is based on the value stored in the BPDU and occasionally on the port on which they are received.
 This considered, the information in this section explains practical approaches to port roles.

 Root Port Roles

 The port that receives the best BPDU on a bridge is the root port.
-This is the port that is the closest to the root bridge in terms of path cost.
+This is the port closest to the root bridge in terms of path cost.
 The STA elects a single root bridge in the whole bridged network (per-VLAN).
 The root bridge sends BPDUs that are more useful than the ones any other bridge sends.
 The root bridge is the only bridge in the network that does not have a root port.
 All other bridges receive BPDUs on at least one port.

 Designated Port Role